ACTEA-Erasmus/m2c3-plc/ch01/first-subchapter.md

 ## A subtitle
   Introduction to PLCs
 ## Next subtitle
+   i.
+How PLCs work
+    ii.
+Analog and Digital Signals iii.
+Software for PLC Programming
+     iV.
+PLC networks and Interfacing
 ## Another Subtitle
      i.
 How PLCs work
     ii.
 Analog and Digital Signals